 Laumeier After Dark

-For one night only, Laumeier After Dark gives the public a unique opportunity to explore Laumeier Sculpture Park.
-The annual event features temporary art and light installations from local artists as well as illuminations of the sculpture park’s most iconic sculptures.
+For one night only, Laumeier After Dark gives the public a unique opportunity to explore Laumeier Sculpture Park after sundown.
+The annual event features temporary art and light installations from local artists as well as illuminations of the sculpture park’s most iconic pieces.
 Laumeier After Dark also includes a night market with local makers, food and beverage vendors and live music.

 Flyover Comedy Festival